UTokyo-FieldPhenomics-Lab/DeepWDT/README.md

 python main.py --mode eval --configuration src/config/eval.yaml
 ```

-Don't forget to check that the configuration matches the one used when training the weights.
+Don't forget to check that the configuration matches the one used when training the weights and to add the path to your trained weights at eval:model:resume in the yaml configuration file.

 ## <div align="center">Inference</div>